ericandreica/spring-rest-example/README.md

 - JUnit 4
 - Postgres DB

-Under resources it's the application.properties where are the postgres db properties. mvn clean spring-boot:run - it's used for running the application.
+Under src/main/resources it's the application.properties where are the postgres db properties. mvn clean spring-boot:run - it's used for running the application.

 After the application started the api calls can be found at: http://localhost:8080/v3/api-docs/